 Unless you are very fortunate to find a period home that has been completely renovated, the maintenance of an older property is a major consideration to factor into any purchase.
 Any period home should have a full structural survey done before exchanging contracts and remember that repairs to period features will typically cost more than to their modern equivalent.

 Buying a home is an expensive investment but remember it is a home and not just an investment.
+That is an essential point in any guide to moving house.
 Nevertheless it is always worth keeping an eye out for a home with hidden potential, although depending where you live they may be few and far between.

-Each year there are changes in the budget that affect how much tax we pay; sometimes those changes specifically affect house buyers (such as rises in Stamp Duty Land Tax).
+Each year there are changes in the budget that affect how much tax we pay; sometimes those changes specifically affect house buyers, such as rises in Stamp Duty Land Tax (SDLT).
 Fortunately we are warned of most changes in advance so if there’s a looming deadline that might increase the cost of buying then try and buy before that deadline (but don’t get desperate!)

 If you have a significant amount of savings or have recently received an inheritance then you will receive a pretty poor interest rate so investing in a more expensive home could be the perfect safe haven for you cash.
 Just remember that it will be locked in to your home so only spend an amount you know you won’t need anytime soon.